 Pre-Real Investments™ Offering Prime Relocation Ventures in Top 10 Inbound State - New Mexico

-Featuring Turtleback Mountain Resort Golf Course, Elephant Butte (New Mexico’s largest lake), Dozens of Natural Geo-Thermal Hot Springs and More…
+New York Investment Firm Announces Turtleback Mountain Resort Golf Course, Elephant Butte (New Mexico’s largest lake)

 In 2022, the state eliminated taxes on social security for most recipients and cut the Gross Receipts Tax for the first time in 40 years on goods and services.
 Those efforts, as well as tuition-free college, expanded early childhood education, strong job growth, quality outdoor recreation and cultural amenities, are solidifying New Mexico’s position as a place where families can succeed while enjoying the quality-of-life New Mexico has to offer.